The GHS WAY

 POSITIVE BEHAVIOUR FOR LEARNING programme (PB4L)

-At Gulf Harbour School, children will be positively recognised for making the right choices in line with our GHS WAKA values:
+At Gulf Harbour School, children will be positively recognised for making the right choices in line with our GHS WAKA values.
+This is known as 'THE GHS WAY'.

 The expectations are linked to our school mission statement ‘Be the Difference to Ourselves, Others and the World’ and are guided by the school values of Respect, Responsibility, Kindness and Resilience.